jhu-saw/sawNDITracker/README.md

 ## Linux permissions

-NDI communication is basically a serial port.
+NDI trackers use a serial port to communicate.
 When connecting your tracker to your computer, a "device" will be added to the `/dev` directory.
 Usually something like `/dev/ttyS01`, `/dev/ttyUSB0` or `/dev/ttyACM0`.
 Check the file permissions on said device, e.g.
 ```sh